-GUEST LIST IS NOW AVAILABLE AT MARQUEE NIGHTCLUB, TAO NIGHTCLUB, ZOUK NIGHTCLUB, HAKKASAN NIGHTCLUB, JEWEL NIGHTCLUB, DRAI’S NIGHTCLUB, FOUNDATION ROOM, DAYLIGHT BEACH CLUB AT NIGHT, STADIUM SWIM, DRAI’S AFTER HOURS, MARQUEE DAYCLUB, TAO BEACH, AYU DAYCLUB, WET REPUBLIC, DAYLIGHT BEACH CLUB, DRAI’S BEACHCLUB & LIQUID POOL.
+GUEST LIST IS NOW AVAILABLE AT MARQUEE NIGHTCLUB, TAO NIGHTCLUB, ZOUK NIGHTCLUB, LIV NIGHTCLUB, XS NIGHTCLUB, EBC AT NIGHT, HAKKASAN NIGHTCLUB, JEWEL NIGHTCLUB, DRAI’S NIGHTCLUB, FOUNDATION ROOM, LAVO PARTY BRUNCH, DAYLIGHT BEACH CLUB AT NIGHT, STADIUM SWIM, DRAI’S AFTER HOURS, MARQUEE DAYCLUB, TAO BEACH, AYU DAYCLUB, ENCORE BEACH CLUB, WET REPUBLIC, DAYLIGHT BEACH CLUB, DRAI’S BEACHCLUB, & LIQUID POOL.

 Las Vegas Guest List

 We work directly with each venue to provide you with FREE Las Vegas guest list for nightclubs and pool parties!
 Simply select your club and fill out the sign up form to get on the list.
 You’ll receive a few confirmation e-mails and texts reminding you when and where to be.
 Easy as that.
 We offer the best Las Vegas Nightclub guest list in the city!

 We also offer Las Vegas Dayclub Guest Lists. click here to check it out.